 The certification package must consist of a single .zip file containing all the files and using the paths above.
-The certification package must be created by using the ‘Certification Package’ button on the plan results page.
+The certification package must be created by using the ‘Publish for certification’ button on the plan results page.

 - Select OpenID-Certification-of-Conformance.pdf and ‘Client Data’ files which will be uploaded and added to the package

 - Click ‘Create Certification Package’ button